Sentence Curve Language Models

 The first term (diffusion loss) encourages accurate reconstruction of the clean embedding, while the second term (anchor loss) aligns the predicted continuous latent variable with discrete word targets.
-Note that the reverse process is globally conditioned on the input $X$.

 In contrast, discrete DLMs operate directly in the discrete word space, treating the target sentence as clean categorical latent variables $Y^0 := Y$.
-Both forward and reverse processes are modeled using categorical distributions, and training minimizes a negative evidence lower bound.
-For MDLMs \cite{sahoo2024simple}, this objective simplifies to a noise-scaled cross-entropy (CE) loss:
+Both forward and reverse processes are modeled using categorical distributions, and training minimizes a negative evidence lower bound objective (ELBO).
+In MDLM \cite{sahoo2024simple}, this objective simplifies to a noise-scaled CE loss:

-where $W\in\mathbb{R}^{d \times |\mathcal{V}|}$ denotes the projection (“logit”) matrix and $\mathbf{h}_{\theta}(y^t,t)$ is the hidden state produced by the backbone sequence model (e.g., Transformer).
+where $W\in\mathbb{R}^{d \times |\mathcal{V}|}$ denotes the projection (“logit”) matrix and $\mathbf{h}_{\theta}(y^t,t)$ is the hidden state produced by the backbone sequence model (e.g., Transformer \cite{vaswani2017attention}).
 We refer readers to \cite{sahoo2024simple} for further details.